A Theory of Hypoellipticity and Unique Ergodicity for Semilinear Stochastic PDEs: Examples

-Assumptions~\ref{ass:Lyapunov} and \ref{ass:Jacobian} can again be checked for $V(w) = \|w\|^2$ in exactly the same way as \cite[Lemma~4.10]{HairerMattingly06AOM}.
-Finally, Assumption~\ref{ass:smoothing} can be checked just as in \cite[Lemma~4.17]{HairerMattingly06AOM}, provided that we choose the projection $\Pi$ to be the orthogonal projection onto the first $M$ eigenfunctions of the Laplace-Beltrami operator $\Delta$ for $M$ sufficiently large.
-This concludes the verification of the assumptions of Theorem~\ref{thm:asfEstimate} and the claim follows. \end{proof}
+For any fixed $\eta > 0$, it follows exactly as in \cite[Lemma~4.10]{HairerMattingly06AOM} that Assumption~\ref{ass:bounds} is verified with $V(w) = \eta \|w\|^2$ for $\eta$ sufficiently small.
+This concludes the verification of the assumptions of Theorem~\ref{theo:general} and the claim follows. \end{proof}

 \begin{remark} Just as in \cite{HairerMattingly06AOM}, this result is optimal in the following sense.
 The closure $\bar \AA_\infty$ of the linear span of $\AA_\infty$ in $L^2$ is always an invariant subspace for \eref{e:SNSvort} and the invariant measure for the Markov process restricted to $\bar \AA_\infty$ is unique.
 However, if $\bar \AA_\infty \neq L^2$, then one expects in general the presence of more than one invariant probability measure in $L^2$ at low values of the viscosity $\nu$. \end{remark}